cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 About Working with Virtual Machines
 ===================================

 OOTC gives you complete control over the lifecycle of the guest VMs in the cloud.
-You can start, reboot, stop, and destroy a VM using the OOTC UI.
+Using the OOTC UI, you can start, reboot, stop, and destroy VMs.

 A VM can have a name, a display name, and a group.
 You can use these to keep your VMs organized.

 ..
    @Question: The group is visible only at the VM creation.
 Should we mention that in the docs?